 Let's say that you are a skilled worker, or an employer hoping to hire one.
 A worker could potentially qualify for multiple visas or types of green cards, but its difficult to know which is best, or fastest.
 An immigration attorney can help the employer and worker decide which visa best suits the employer's needs and the worker's qualifications.

-Similar issues might come up in family or other types of visa situations.
+Similar issues might come up in family-based or other types of visa situations.
 For instance, a married person might have a choice of entering the U.S. on an immigrant visa (with an immediate right to a green card) or a K-3 visa (which allows entry in order to later apply for the green card through a procedure known as adjustment of status.)
 But which is faster or more advantageous varies depending on current government fees, procedures, and processing times, all of which a lawyer should be up to speed on.

 As a busy business owner, your time is likely not well spent puzzling out the details of immigration law.
 Let's say, for example, that you're hoping to sponsor a worker for a green card, which requires completing the labor certification (PERM) process.
 You will be expected to place advertisements for the job.
 The advertisement process is complicated, as only certain types of ads are acceptable, the ads must contain specific language, and there are many time frames and deadlines involved.
 It's easy to get it wrong.

 Additionally, the PERM application (ETA Form 9089) is complex.
 Employers find it difficult to understand how to complete the required Form 9089.
 (You can learn more about the PERM process at Employer Recruitment Responsibilities Under PERM.)
 There's no room for even the smallest mistake when completing Form 9089.
 Almost any error will result in a denial; even it it's a one-cent difference in the worker's salary.

 Many immigration attorneys are available to assist employers throughout the PERM process and other types of work-visa applications.